rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

     - `git add -A`
     - `git comit -m "adding homework 1"`
     - `git push origin master`

 - Login to your server and goto directory `/opt`
+    - Run `git clone git@github.com:yourusername/your4103repo.git`
+- If your repo is already there:
+    - `cd  /opt/your4103repo`
+    - `git pull`

+Method 2 - Editing on the server:

+- Login to your server and goto directory `/opt`
-- Run `git pull git@github.com:yourusername/your4103repo.git`
+- Run `git clone git@github.com:yourusername/your4103repo.git`
-- `cp -r your4103repo/assignments/homework-01 .` (copy the homework folder from inside your repo into `/opt`)

-Another method would be:
+- If your repo is already there, then pull in any updates:
+    - `cd  /opt/your4103repo`
+    - `git pull`

-- Connect via the `npp-ftp` plugin.
+- Now connect via the `npp-ftp` plugin.

 | Notepad ++ Connect via SFTP|
 |:----------------:|